iamkanishka/Jasmine-Karma_testing/Readme.md

 19. toBeUndefined and toBeDefined Matchers.
 When to use these matchers in Jasmine Testing Framework.
 20. Understand toBeNull Matcher - Jasmine Testing Framework.
 21. toContain Matcher to find element in an array or substring in a string - Jasmine Testing
-22. toBeNaN Matcher to find the value whether it is NaN or not - Jasmine Testing Framework
+22. toBeNaN Matcher to find the value whether it is NaN or not - Jasmine Testing Framework.
+23. Learn toThrow matcher to check whether the function throw something - Jasmine Testing